shivaniS1112/login2explore_miniproject/README.md

-# login2explore_miniproject
+Description
-The Student Management System is a web-based application designed to manage and maintain student records in an educational institution.
-This system allows users to perform various tasks such as adding, updating, and deleting student information, as well as generating reports.
+The Project Management System is a web-based application designed to manage project data for a college.
+This system allows users to add, modify, and reset project information.
+It interacts with a College Database (COLLEGE-DB) using an API for data storage and retrieval.